Tips for Troubleshooting Website Performance Issues

 The Query Monitor plugin is a free debugging tool that helps assess the performance of your website.
 It gives an in-depth analysis of all of the requests being made to the server including database queries, HTTP requests, hooks & actions, and so much more.
 It can be used to help identify a plugin, script, or database query that is negatively impacting the load time of your website.

 If you are experiencing performance issues with your website and have already checked obvious possibilities, the Query Monitor plugin can help you dig deeper into the functionality of your site to identify problems.
-Read more about the features and how to use the plugin here.
+Read more about the features and how to use the query monitor plugin.

 With a little effort and assessment, an improvement in website performance should be seen if the suggestions and guides above are implemented.